madrigals1/leetcode_bot/docs/README-Docker.md

     POSTGRES_DB_PORT=5432
     ```

-Change submission count, that will be shown for each User
+Change submission count, that will be shown for each User - `/rating <username>`
 ```dotenv
 SUBMISSION_COUNT=5
 ```

-Delay time is set to 4s, because LeetCode Rate-Limit is 15 RPM
+Delay time is set to 4s, depends on LeetCode RPM, which I don't know.

 ```dotenv
 DELAY_TIME_MS=4000